-They brighten your mood: Whether is it the earthy scents and colours or taking care of a small plant and seeing it grow and blossom, keeping a plant like a succulent affects our well-being and happiness by decreasing our feelings of loneliness and isolation.
+They brighten your mood Whether it's the earthy scents and colours or taking care of a living thing and seeing it grow and blossom, keeping a plant like a succulent affects our wellbeing and happiness by decreasing our feelings of loneliness and isolation.

-They improve your concentration and focus: Keeping plants at your desks boosts your concentration so you can tackle tasks faster.
+They improve your concentration and focus Keeping plants at your desk boosts your concentration so you can tackle tasks faster.
 Research has also shown that regular exposure to plants – even in the form of a succulent indoors – can help children focus better. ✏️

-They boost your memory and productivity: Memory retention improves as much as 20% when you spend an hour in nature, research has shown.
+They boost your memory and productivity Memory retention improves as much as 20% when you spend an hour in nature, research has found.
 This leads to better work and school performance.
-As well as going outside, you can keep a succulent jar to bring a piece of nature indoors!
+As well as going outside, you can keep a succulent jar to bring a piece of nature indoors.

-They help you breathe better and get a good night’s sleep: Though plants release oxygen during the day, most plants release carbon dioxide at night.
+They help you breathe better and get a good night’s sleep Though plants release oxygen during the day, most plants let out carbon dioxide at night.
 On the other hand, succulents continue to release oxygen throughout the night, giving you a breath of fresh air every time you go to bed. 😴

-They purify the air: When plants release water, they generate a pumping action that removes toxins and pollutants from the air, and reduces airborne dust levels, which in turn helps to prevent diseases.
-Succulents are extra special, as they can remove 87% of potentially harmful compounds that can be found in household items like rugs, books and ink.
+They purify the air When plants release water, they generate a pumping action that removes toxins and pollutants from the air and reduces airborne dust levels, which in turn helps to prevent diseases.
+Succulents are extra special as they can remove 87% of potentially harmful compounds that are found in household items like rugs, books and ink.

-They help you recover quickly: The water that succulents release increases the humidity of your home.
-This increased moisture has health benefits like faster recovery from headache, cough, sore throat and other common cold and flu symptoms.
+They help you recover quickly The water that succulents release increases the humidity of your home.
+This increased moisture has health benefits like faster recovery from headaches, coughs, sore throats and other common cold and flu symptoms.
 Research has also shown that keeping a plant indoors can increase your pain tolerance and decrease fatigue and anxiety.

-As well as their amazing healing properties, succulents are popular ornamental plants known for their attractive, striking appearance and ease of care.
-Since succulents are hardier and more drought resistant than other plants, they can thrive indoors with relatively little maintenance – all the more reason to have your own! 🎍
+As well as their amazing healing properties, succulents are popular ornamental plants known for their attractive appearance and ease of care.
+Since succulents are hardier and more drought-resistant than other plants, they can thrive indoors with relatively little maintenance – all the more reason to have your own! 🎍

 How do I take care of my succulent?